Frequently Asked Questions

 issue.
 For example, if I hire you as a Rad Tech then I need you to be taking

-radiographs for me---------not learning U.S. If I do pull you from the Rad
+radiographs for me, not learning U.S.;however, if I do pull you from the Rad

 Tech pool to learn U.S. then I am short in the x-ray department.
 Cross-training

 becomes a good incentive for employees, but logistically almost impossible

 to work out at larger hospitals.
 Then the issues arise on "who should

 be cross trained."
 Should it be the new tech or someone who has already

 worked in the department for a few years?
 Invariably my experience has shown

 that seniority is usually the way this scenario plays out.
 This means that